 A PHP is a residential substance abuse treatment program attended several hours each day instead of a typical day at work or school.
 People who complete this program tend to overcome addiction, improve their mental health, and return to a more normal life.

-To learn more about partial hospitalization programs in New York, contact NYC Addictions.
-NYC Addictions is a resource center of information on substance abuse problems and treatment options in New York City.
+To learn more about partial hospitalization programs in New York Tri-state Area, contact NYC Addiction Resources.
+NYC Addictions resources is a resource center of information on substance abuse problems and treatment options in New York Tri-state Area.
 We are here to help you find the best drug treatment option.